Baby Eskimo

 Common Mistake

-A common mistake is not letting the ice cream soften slightly before mixing, which can lead to a lumpy texture in the cocktail.
+A common mistake is not allowing the ice cream to soften enough, which can result in a lumpy texture instead of a creamy blend.

 Frequently Asked Questions